JachinShen/NXControllers/README.md

-# USB and Bluetooth Linux Driver for Nintendo Switch Pro Controller and Joycons
+# Bluetooth Linux Driver for Nintendo Switch Ringcon
-This driver is based on Daniel Ogorchock's driver that is included in https://github.com/DanielOgorchock/linux.
-I've added proper controller enumeration similar to how it works on Nintendo Switch.
-DKMS and build scripts are based on https://github.com/atar-axis/xpadneo.
-This driver was tested on Ubuntu 19.10.

-For dual joycon support as one controller you are going to need: https://github.com/DanielOgorchock/joycond
+This driver is based on https://github.com/mpawlowski7/NXControllers.
+I learn the ringcon protocol from https://github.com/Yamakaky/joy and add ringcon support.

 ## Build instructions
 ### Dependencies